Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

 Start with the minimum; you can always wait a few, and try a little more if sensitivity levels don't seem low enough that you could hold back ejaculation.

-You've got instructions, and you're confident you know how to use a last longer spray cause you actually read them.
+You've got instructions, and you're confident you know how to use a delay spray because you actually read them.

 This part connects the head of the penis with the shaft of the penis.
 It’s the small ridge of tissue between the glans and shaft.